 What can I expect during the TheraSphere® treatment?

 You will be prepared just like you were for the arteriogram test.
 Before the treatment, you will get an antibiotic to prevent infection.
 Once you have received IV pain medicine and a sedative, your groin will be numbed.
 After this, a small tube will be placed in your groin artery and guided to your liver blood vessels.
 The Interventional Radiologist will use the arteriogram “road map” to place the tube in the correct vessels to direct the treatment to the tumor(s) in the liver.
 X-ray dye is used to make sure the tube is in the correct place.
 Then the Radiologist will inject the TheraSphere® beads.
 Once this is done, the tube will be removed from your groin, and you will be sent to the recovery area.

 You will need to lie flat for 4-6 hours to make sure your groin puncture site seals up.
 You will not be able to drive or do heavy lifting for 24 hours.
 You will be allowed to go home if you live nearby.
 If you are from out of town, we will arrange a hotel room for you to stay in town that night.
-You will return to the Interventional Radiology Clinic the next day to make sure you are feeling well.
+Prior to your clinic visit the next day, you wll undergo a brief scan to asess the locatio of the radioactive particles.
+After this scan, you will return to the Interventional Radiology Clinic the next day to make sure you are feeling well.

 What side effects can I expect after the TheraSphere® treatment?

 For 2-3 weeks after TheraSphere® treatment, most patients feel tired, have a loss of appetite, and a low grade fever.
 Rarely patients have mild pain for a short time.
 You will be given pain medicine to control this.
 A common side effect is a short-term increase in liver function blood tests.